SimonJ92/S-park_server/README.md

 ## Requirements

 This is a NodeJS application, it was developped using node 14.11.0, compatibility with previous versions is unknown.
-You can download

 The application needs to be ran along with a MySQL server.
 The application works with MySQL 8.0.21, compatibility with previous versions is unknown.
 Tests for MySQL 5.6.51 will be conducted soon.